 Labs are worth part of the course grade.
 Points are earned by submitting working code to gradescope.
-For each week, you can earn points for either Standard or Challenge labs (but not both).
-Lab materials are available online, so you will be able to do much of the work ahead of time.
-Note that challenge labs are new and will probably be released without much time before each week's lab meeting.
+Lab materials are available online, so you will be able to do much of the work ahead of time if you prefer.

 Lab, Discussion, and Mentor GSIs